 We encourage in-kind prizes like memberships to co-working spaces, grants to attend programs or events, networking or mentoring opportunities, or memberships to services that can be used to grow a business.
 We disallow cash prizes, as they are often divided amongst team members for personal gain, instead of being used to build their team’s business idea.
 Our goal at Techstars Startup Weekend is to create impact, and we want prizes to reward participants with opportunity instead of physical goods.

 For vertical-themed events, at least one-third of the organizing team should represent the target industry.

 Having a team with members who work or do research in the designated sector lets you use the expertise of a specific industry in the local community, and recruit participants and partners involved in that sector.
 For example, a group of six people applying to organize a Startup Weekend education event should have at least two people with a background in education on their team.

 Communicate with your attendees

 All Techstars Startup Weekend organizers must adhere to our branding rules and guidelines.
 It is important to maintain the branding rules and guidelines across all promotional, social, and sponsorship outreach materials.
 This ties together all Startup Weekend events around the world, helps you leverage the Techstars Startup Weekend brand, and reinforce a global standard of quality on a local level.
-You can find all our branding guidelines for each item within the Techstars Startup Weekend brandfolder.
+You can find all our branding guidelines for Startup Weekend on the Brand Kit page.